redtree76/IS-403/index.md

 3.3.1. *Filter*

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To separate cyanobacteria from the main duckweed tank, a 74 μm pore size mesh is used to prevent duckweed from leaving the tank, whilst allowing the cyanobacteria and suspension to be transferred into the 2nd tank.
+The pore size is smaller than the smallest duckweed species, Wolffia, at 0.1mm or 100 μm, which makes it ideal for separating the cyanobacteria from duckweed.
+(Acosta et al., 2021)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To remove cyanobacteria, microscreen filters (10 μm mesh) can be used to trap suspended cyanobacteria cells.
 These filters are widely adopted in aquaculture and water treatment for their efficiency and scalability, and have been shown to effectively remove majority of the phytoplankton in the water.
 (Czyżewska & Piontek, 2019)

 In addition to mechanical filtration, flocculants such as chitosan and polyaluminium chloride (PAC) are used to aggregate cyanobacteria into larger masses called flocs that settle or filter more easily.
 (Noyma et al., 2016) While chitosan is commonly preferred for its plant-safe applications due to low toxicity, it is shown to damage Microcystis aeruginosa through lysing the cells, causing the cyanotoxins to be released into the water.
 (Serrà et al., 2021) With this in mind, the chemical coagulation of cyanobacteria through flocculants will be completed in a separate tank to prevent the direct contact between the duckweed and toxins, and the potential uptake of the toxins by duckweed plant.

 ![Figure J](filter.png)
+<div style="text-align: center;"> Figure I: 2 tank filter mechanism to remove cyanotoxins and recover nutrients (nitrogen and phosphorous) (Isaac) </div>

 3.3.2. *Management of Cyanobacteria*